dannyYassine/vuex-objectify/.docs/guide/requirement.md

 When you are building your vuex store, it is preferable breaking out your store into modules.
 This helps you deconstruct these modules into smaller pieces that make sense to your application.
-`vuex-objectivify` needs your vuex store to be namedspace for it to work properly.
+`vuex-objectify` needs your vuex store to be namedspace for it to work properly.

 ```javascript
 const moduleA = {